saxtoncan/StockDataFetcher/README.md

 2. Install the necessary libraries listed in the requirements.txt file.
 3. If any library has not been installed an error will occur and it will tell you module not found.
 Simply download what the message says is missing.

-# Libraries Required:
+# Library information:
-See requirements.txt file for information.
+1. See requirements.txt file for full list.
+2. To install run "pip3 install module", replacing module with the required library.